Easy Ways To Have Deep Conversations And Get Guys To Open Up To You

 People tend to reveal themselves when they feel like they (a) have PLENTY of room to speak, (b) won’t be judged for their actions, and (c) feel like you are curious to hear their answers.
 Do this and people will instantly feel at ease in bringing any conversation to you.

-3) Let them be the expert
+3) Give them a chance to be an expert

 “What’s the most important thing you learnt about yourself when you lived in that country?”

-“What’s your routine for keeping fit?”
+“What’s your routine for keeping fit/healthy?”

 These question are interesting because they tell you about a person’s inner beliefs and perspective on life, which then let’s you share your perspective if you agree or disagree.
 People think they have to know a lot about what someone else does in order to connect with them, but it requires no knowledge: just ask them to teach you or give you advice instead.